Welcome to the AI Revolution

 CVPR 2022 | University of Heidelberg

 Stable Diffusion is a powerful latent diffusion model that generates high-quality images from text prompts.
-Introduced in 2022, it leverages diffusion processes in a latent space to produce photorealistic images efficiently.
-The model uses a text-to-image pipeline combining a pre-trained autoencoder and a diffusion process, enabling applications like image generation, inpainting, and image-to-image translation.
-Its open-source nature has made it a cornerstone for AI-driven creative tools.
+It leverages diffusion processes in a latent space to produce photorealistic images efficiently, enabling applications like image generation, inpainting, and image-to-image translation.

 Stable Diffusion Latent Diffusion Text-to-Image Image Generation Diffusion Models